Triggering actions at runtime

 Guided Actions are added to presentations to help users to get the most out of their presentation information at runtime.
 Users can select actions to jump to another place in the presentation (slide, mini-tab, or content item), open a URL, or open a tooltip and can also allow your users to run some JavaScript, triggering some completely custom behavior.

-At runtime, most actions are available on the right-click context menu and should have been named to reflect their functionality.
+At runtime, most actions are available on the context menu and should have been named to reflect their functionality.
+The context menu opens either on the right-click or using a "long tap" on a mobile device.
 Actions are all custom items created by the presentation designer.

 Actions context menu